iExecBlockchainComputing/documentation/help/migration.md

 ### Requester migration

-Requesters need to login to the Result proxy v8 to store their results and must push their public key to the v8 SMS to use result encryption feature.
+Requesters must log in to the Result Proxy v8 to store their results.
+To use the result encryption feature, they must also push their public key to the v8 SMS.

 Login to the v8 Result proxy: